filswan/go-swan-client/README.md

 :bell: This step is necessary for both public and private tasks.
 You can choose one of the following 3 options.

 ### Option:one: By lotus web json rpc api
+:bell: This option will generate a car file for each file in source directory.
 ```shell
 ./swan-client car -input-dir [input_files_dir] -out-dir [car_files_output_dir]
 ```